31 Good Jobs for Older People: How to Make Money, Stay Active, and Thrive at Work as a Senior

 Looking for a job can feel a little intimidating, especially if you've been out of the workforce for a long time.
 Of course, it doesn't help that some hiring managers dismiss the potential value of seniors because they're "old."
 And you might worry that you won't fit in if your co-workers are much younger than you.

-Plus, studies show that older workers are more engaged than their younger colleagues, on average.26 That might be because workers who choose to work tend to be more motivated than workers who feel they can't make the choice not to.
+Plus, according to the AARP report cited earlier about the value of experience, studies show that older workers are more engaged than their younger colleagues, on average.
+That might be because workers who choose to work tend to be more motivated than workers who feel they can't make the choice not to.

 However, despite the many advantages of hiring seniors, age discrimination definitely can impact older job seekers.
-In fact, more than 60 percent of workers over age 45 say they have seen or experienced a so-called "gray ceiling" that holds older workers back.27
+In fact, more than 60 percent of workers over age 45 say they have seen or experienced a so-called "gray ceiling" that holds older workers back, according to AARP research.

 Obviously, this kind of age discrimination can sometimes prevent you from getting the jobs you want.
 But it can also hurt an organization's productivity and morale.
 After all, older workers make plenty of valuable contributions that shouldn't be overlooked.